kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 in either number of state variables or number of actions.
 This is known as the "curse of dimensionality".
 The action-state space is an *n*-dimensional hyperspace with each action and state variable representing one axis of this space.
-If you have *p* actions and *m* states, adding a single new action increases the total number of action-state pairs from *p × m* to *(p + 1) × m*, resulting in an increase of m additional pairs.
+If you have *p* actions and *m* states, adding a single new action increases the total number of action-state pairs from *p×m* to *(p+1)×m*, resulting in an increase of m additional pairs.
-Conversely, adding a new state variable with *k* possible values increases the number of states to *k × m*, leading to an exponential expansion of the state space.
+Conversely, adding a new state variable with *k* possible values increases the number of states to *k×m*, leading to an exponential expansion of the state space.

 There are various techniques to reduce the dimensionality of the state space, such as feature reduction methods that